The Must-read Guide to Using the New LeddarSDK for your Mobility Application

 - The tested Operating Systems are Linux (Ubuntu) and Windows (7, 8,10);

-- LeddarSDK is designed for PC-based architecture to be interfaced with the M16 family (M16-LED, M16-LSR, IS16), Vu8, and LeddarOne LiDAR sensors with all communication protocol available (USB, Modbus (RS232, RS485 & USB VCP), CAN BUS, SPI;
+- LeddarSDK is designed for PC-based architecture to be interfaced with the Leddar Pixell, M16 family (M16-LED, M16-LSR, IS16), Vu8, and LeddarOne LiDAR sensors with all communication protocols available (Ethernet, USB, Modbus (RS232, RS485 & USB VCP), CAN BUS, SPI);

-- For the low-level communication protocol, alternate hardware and library are used to interface with the PC’s USB port.
+- For the low-level communication protocols, alternate hardware and library are used to interface with the PC’s USB port.

 About the Hardware Interface